Last Updated on

 Both in the openings from his repertoire and in the moves he chooses in critical or non-critical positions.
 To get an idea about his strengths, we refer the reader to his games, for example, against Ni Hua (Dresden Olympics 2008) and Giri (Shamkir 2015).

 Wesley So: Faith in the future…

 After an undisputed triumph in the Capablanca Memorial (2014) and second places in the big tournaments of Wijk aan Zee and Dortmund (2015).
 So didn’t have a good performance in the Sinquefield Cup.
 A tournament that he started with big expectations and ended, in fact, like a Laterne Rouge.

 He ignored the negative impact of the circumstances.
 Webster developed this competition.
 He must have underestimated the ambient hostility.
 Because no one of us is aware of the psychological impulses that affect our spirit.

 It is easy to imagine that he suffered from additional pressure there, apparent or not, detectable or not, but clearly real.

-If each of us has a dream, the So’s dream is to become a great professional (he already is one!) and fight for the World Championship.
+If each of us has a dream, Wesley So’s dream is to become a great professional (he already is one!).
+In addition, he wants to fight for the World Championship.
 Certainly, that’s an ambitious dream, but not a vain illusion.